We imagine our community without intimate partner abuse. And believe you want this too. Until the violence ends, we commit to nurture lives harmed.

 Estimates for the renovation totaled $525,000.
 Request for support was submitted to LFUCG Grants and Special Programs.
 Following competitive review and public hearings, we received notification of $420,000 in Community Development Block Grant (CDBG) Program funding.
 The construction contract was awarded to Elaine Allen LLC, a Lexington-based construction management firm.

-Although early efforts secured much of the funding required, approximately $100,000 is needed to fully realize project plans.
+Although early efforts secured much of the funding required, approximately $100,000 was needed to fully realize project plans.
+The Progress & Possibility campaign was created to help meet this gap.

 For 20-year duration with gift or pledge: